 So now that you have a precise idea of what you are going to sell, you have to actually (pre)sell it.
 This phase can be compared to a beta sale.
 In other terms, this is how you will get your first customers.
 Let’s pick a fancy example and suppose that you have decided to commercialize inflatable coffee mugs.
 In order to find people interested in such a product, all you have to do is to follow these simple steps:

-- Find people through specialized analyses on the web
+- Find people through specialized analyses on the web.

 To find your first customers, you can use one of the tools already mentioned in this article (Ahrefs, BuzzSumo, etc.).
 Remember, those show you the most popular shares with their related URLs.
 Copy the URLs of your area of interest on a platform like Tweet Binder.
 Hashtags work too.
 You will get a list of people who have tweeted or interacted with those URLs.

-- Make them buy your product
+- Make them buy your product.

 Those beta sales should already give you an idea about a potential success (or failure).
 Plus, those first contacts and transactions are likely to turn into an email list for your future commercial undertakings.
-All in all, don’t forget that affiliate marketing is closely linked to a performance marketing logic.
+All in all, don’t forget that affiliate marketing is closely linked to performance marketing logic.
 So you should aim at turning almost every step into tangible results, if not always immediate profit.

 Create and Spread Your Content

 This is another interactive and continuous process, meaning that your content will help you build your audience and vice versa.
 First things first, having a blog is a must.
 That aside, when it comes to choosing a platform to promote products or services, the possibilities are quasi-unlimited nowadays.
 From Facebook to YouTube, Instagram, or even LinkedIn (for a ‘sober pro look’), it’s really up to you.
 No matter which one(s) you choose, you should care for the relevance and style of your content.
 By relevance, we mean that your content is expected to reflect the essence of your product (and not someone else’s).
-By style, we mean that it should be both attractive and strategic.
+By style, we suggest that it should be both attractive and strategic.

 Apart from the purely aesthetic aspect (which does matter), you will need to incorporate SEO (Search Engine Optimization) in your writing methodology.
 Indeed, several statistical analyses show that up to 80% of the traffic to a website comes from organic search.
-Luckily, you can get started pretty easily nowadays, thanks to, for example, keyword research tools like Ahrefs, etc. You can also benefit from various online SEO courses available on the web.
+Luckily, you can get to work pretty easily nowadays, thanks to, for example, keyword research tools like Ahrefs, etc. You can also benefit from various online SEO courses available on the web.

 Keep in mind that it is best to stock some articles (at least a dozen) before officially launching your blog.
-So try to check relevant tendencies and sources of inspiration on platforms such as Google Trends, start writing your content, make revisions if necessary and organize your posts (by theme, priority, etc.).
+So try to check relevant tendencies and sources of inspiration on platforms such as Google Trends, start writing your content, make revisions if necessary, and organize your posts (by theme, priority, etc.).
 Don’t forget that your website should be complete enough or at least with a sufficient amount of content in order to be credible and suitable for affiliate marketing.

 Now we are getting to the heart of the matter.
 In other terms, this is the step where you can start creating your affiliate program partnerships.
-Several platforms are at your disposal: Teespring, Gumroad, ShareASale… to name only a few.
-Once again and all the more at this phase, you will have to conduct thorough research in order to find relevant and reliable partners for affiliate sales.
+Several platforms are at your disposal: Teespring, Gumroad, and ShareASale… to name only a few.
+Once again, and all the more at this phase, you will have to conduct thorough research in order to find relevant and reliable partners for affiliate sales.
 If we stick with the inflatable coffee mug example, well, you will simply have to browse the search engines and spot people interested in that kind of product.

-More specifically (and even better), try to find entrepreneurs who are already involved in a similar niche (e.g., picnic materials), contact them and propose a collaboration plan.
+More specifically (and even better), try to find entrepreneurs who are already involved in a similar niche (e.g., picnic materials), contact them, and propose a collaboration plan.

 Once you have set up your partnership(s), try to be fair enough about the affiliate commissions that you will pay to your promoters.
 Remember: they are the ones who will bring you a passive income, and this is certainly not an opportunity to be taken lightly.
 So show your gratitude by being generous enough.